JogoShugh/GettingAndCleaningDataProject/README.md

-GettingAndCleaningDataProject
+Samsung Getting and Cleaning Data Project
 =============================

-R Coursera Getting and Cleaning Data Project
+The run-analysis.R file loads all the appropriate files from the Samsung dataset files into memory and then extracts and combines the data to produce the expected results as per the assignment instructions.